COVID-19 Update on University-Related Travel

 This site provides guidance on international travel to UT faculty, staff, and students traveling independently.

-- Submit travel request through IRIS
+- If an exception is granted, Submit a travel request through IRIS

 - Register your travel with UT’s International Travel Registry